Jane Fonda

 Jane Fonda and her last husband Ted Turner

-After this Jane felt that she got tired of serious relationships.
-A dozen lovers later, she got into a stable relationship with music producer Richard Perry, which had lasted about 8 years before breaking up in 2017.
+After that, Fonda was done with serious relationships.
+After dating around, she settled into a steady relationship with music producer Richard Perry that lasted 8 years before they broke up in 2017.

 Jane Fonda and her children